 In general, College policies govern all students.
+However,

-However, the following policies have been adopted specifically for students in the Master of Science in Nursing programs and DNPprogram.
+the following policies have been adopted specifically for students in the Master of Science in Nursing and Doctor of Nursing Practice (DNP) programs.

 1. Selection of Graduate Area of Concentration

 Students must identify an area of concentration at the time of application.
 Students who want to change concentrations will submit an "Update Application" to Admissions Department.
 The ability to change concentrations will depend upon space available and is not guaranteed.